IPGP/deformation-lib/nikkhoo/README.md

 Type "doc pcdmdesc" for help, syntax and examples.

 ## plotpcdm.m
-A first tentative script to represent a pCDM source on a graph, in 3-D or 2-D projections.
+A first tentative script to represent a pCDM source on a graph, in 3-D or 2-D projections, from shape parameters A and B.

-## pcdmv.c
-This is a transcription of `pcdm.m` in C language that includes complementary subfunction `mexFunction()` to be compiled as a MEX file (Matlab/Octave executable).
-To make the binary for your computer architecture, you must install a compiler first then type at the Matlab/Octave command line:

-	>> mex pcdmv.c

 ## Notes on vectorization
 The three codes have almost the same input parameters but different behaviors with input vectors and matrix: